 Best Things to Do in Fiji for Active Visitors

 Many people are convinced that while the Fiji islands are gorgeous, there’s not much to do apart from lying on the beach in the middle of the Pacific Ocean.
-But what I can tell you from personal experience is that those people are simply wrong, Fiji has a lot of activities to offer, especially for active travelers.
+This couldn’t be more wrong!
+There are plenty of things to do in Fiji, especially for active travelers – I’ve visited Fiji twice already.

-With so many islands to explore, you can do nearly any type of activity in Fiji but you should make sure to plan your trip in advance if you want to keep it affordable.
-From scuba diving to zip lining and sand boarding to rafting, here are the best things to do in Fiji for active visitors.
+With so many islands to explore, you can do nearly any type of activity in Fiji, but you should make sure to plan your trip in advance if you want to keep it affordable.
+From scuba diving to zip lining and sand boarding to rafting, here are the best things to do in Fiji for active visitors, even those with children.

 Top 15 Things to Do in Fiji